Academic-Labbook/alp/ssl-alp/README.txt

  - Update role descriptions.
  - Fix bug where new authors weren't given coauthor terms on sites where ALP is not network active.

+future

+ - Remove TeX support for now until a TeX block is developed in favour of shortcodes.